MultiSafepay/docs/content/payment-methods/afterpay.md

 ---
 title: 'AfterPay'
 category: 6298bd782d1cf4006032e765
-order: 301
+order: 201
 hidden: false
-parentDoc: 62a727567164d301522a67da
+parentDoc: 62bd75142e264000a66d62b5
 slug: 'afterpay'
 ---

 <img src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/logo/Payment_methods/AfterPay.svg" width="70" align="right" style="margin: 20px; max-height: 75px"/>

-[AfterPay](https://www.afterpay.nl/en/) is a widely used pay later method in the Netherlands and Belgium.
+[AfterPay](https://www.afterpay.nl/en/) is a widely used <<glossary:BNPL>> method in the Netherlands and Belgium.
 Customers pay for orders after receiving them, and are only charged for items they keep from the order.
 AfterPay bears the risk and guarantees settlement.

 Read how AfterPay can benefit your business on [multisafepay.com](https://www.multisafepay.com/solutions/payment-methods/afterpay)